-STEP 1: Drag and drop the data flow task from the toolbox to control flow and name the data flow task as Export Column Transformation.
+STEP 1: Drag and drop the data flow task from the toolbox to control flow and name the data flow task Export Column Transformation.

-Double click on data flow task will open the data flow tab.
+Double click on the data flow task to open the data flow tab.
 For more Transformations >> Click Here.

-STEP 3: Click on columns tab to verify the columns.
-In this tab we can uncheck the unwanted columns also.
+STEP 3: Click on the columns tab to verify the columns.
+In this tab, we can uncheck the unwanted columns also.

-Here we are unchecking the PhotoID key column.
+Here, we are unchecking the PhotoID key column.
 Because there is no point in saving the Identity column as output at this time

-Click ok, and Drag and drop the blue arrow from OLE DB source to Export Column Transformation to perform the transformations on the source data.
+Click ok, and Drag and drop the blue arrow from the OLE DB source to Export Column Transformation to perform the transformations on the source data.

 Let us run the Export Column Transformation in SSIS package

-Let’s see the destination folder whether we succeeded or not.
+Let’s see the destination folder, whether we succeeded or not.

-Well we did it.
+Well, we did it.